Enable Wake-on-Lan (WoL)

 Wake-on-Lan (WoL) enables you to turn on your machine remotely.
 This is ideal if you have machine in another room, like a server in an out of the way place.
 The machine wakes up when it receives a special message called a magic packet.
 You can send magic packets from other computers or even from your mobile phone.
 The message is sent over your network using Wi-Fi or a wired connection.

-This article will show you how to enable WoL on your linux machine.
+This article will show you how to enable Wake-on-Lan on your linux machine.

 Enable BIOS Power Management Events